UWC2-PYTHON/ProgrammingInPython/source/modules/Closures.rst

     In [42]: x
     Out[42]: 10

-**NOTE:** The use of ``global`` is frowned upon -- having global variables manipulated in arbitrary other scopes makes for buggy, hard to maintain code!
+**NOTE:** The use of ``global`` is frowned upon -- having global variables manipulated arbitrarily other scopes makes for buggy, hard to maintain code!
 You hardly ever need to use ``global`` -- if a function needs to manipulate a value, you should pass that value into the function, or have it return a value that can then be used to change the global name.

 ``nonlocal`` keyword
 --------------------